X-WS-RateLimit-Remaining

 X-WS-RateLimit-Remaining: 989

-A session with more activity shows a lower remaining count.
+A busier moment shows a lower remaining count.
 The client is still within its budget.

 See also